Sitting after Hip Replacement (Hip TEP) - How's it going?

 Timeframes are always individual - depending on the surgical approach, type of prosthesis, age, comorbidities, and occupational load.
 The following guidelines come from clinical patient information and publications by large orthopedic centers:

-- Immediate (Day 0–3): Sitting in an upright position (e.g., on a raised chair) is often possible on the day of surgery or the first day.
-Short sitting phases, closely accompanied by physiotherapy.
+• Immediately (Day 0–3): Sitting in an upright position (e.g., on an erhöhten chair) is often already possible on the surgery day or the first day.
+Short sitting periods, closely accompanied by physiotherapy.

-- Early Phase (1–6 weeks): Everyday sitting becomes increasingly tolerable; many patients sit regularly, but should avoid long, rigid sitting and plan getting up and walking breaks.
-Caution with movements that strongly flex the hip (>90°) or rotate internally/externally.
+• Early Phase (1–6 weeks): Everyday sitting becomes increasingly more tolerable; many patients sit regularly, but should avoid long, rigid sitting and schedule standing/walking breaks.
+Caution with movements that heavily bend the hip (>90°) or rotate internally/externally.

-- Resuming sedentary work (2–6 weeks): Returning to predominantly sedentary activities is often possible after 2–6 weeks, depending on pain, walking ability, and medical clearance.
+• Resumption of seated work (2–6 weeks): For predominantly seated activities, a return is often possible already after 2–6 weeks, depending on pain, walking ability, and medical clearance.

-- Full sitting tolerance (6–12 weeks and later): For up to 3 months, comfort and sitting duration improve steadily; after 3–6 months, most patients have no relevant sitting limitations anymore.
-Individual differences exist.
+• Full sitting tolerance (6–12 weeks and later): Up to 3 months, comfort and sitting duration improve steadily; after 3–6 months, most patients have no relevant restrictions when sitting.
+Individual differences remain.

 Sitting in different occupational groups — when can someone return to the workplace?